 The jury has selected the top 100 images from the submissions.
 Each juror has also selected additional images to be published.
-At this time, we plan for the JAMS book to be available for order beginning April 2, 2018.
+The 2017 JAMS book can be ordered here.

 Congratulations to these artists selected for 2017:

 Barbara M. Berk